jbalogh/jingo/README.rst

       Coffin_ attempts to reduce the differences between Jinja2_ templates and Django's native templates.

-    * Jingo has a far supperior name, as it is a portmanteau of 'Jinja' and Django.
+    * Jingo has a far superior name, as it is a portmanteau of 'Jinja' and Django.

     .. _Coffin: https://github.com/coffin/coffin/